 You can hear both formal and informal discussions and rock out to the same beats they’re hearing in Brazil and Portugal.

 Didn’t think of this before?
 Wondering how it works?
-We’ll shed some light onto the linguistic power of radio and scan through some of the best stations you can listen to.
+I’ll shed some light onto the linguistic power of radio and scan through some of the best stations you can listen to.

 Portugal-based Radio Stations

 We’ll start with a collection of radio stations based in Portugal, then point you to some Brazilian stations later in this post.

 RTP Antena 1

 Antena 1 (Antenna 1) from RTP, the public radio and TV broadcaster of Portugal, is a great radio station for versing yourself on local news and current affairs in Portugal.
 You can listen to live updates online, which will get you attuned to the European accent as well as the most important happenings around Portugal.

 As with most news stations, you’ll encounter lots of clear, steady, relatively formal speech that makes great practice for early intermediate learners and up.

 For the avidly curious minds, make sure to browse the station’s programs.
 “90 Segundos de Ciência” (“90 Seconds of Science”), for example, offers succinct explanations of all things scientific (and it’s quite easy to follow once you’ve gotten used to the Portuguese accent).